lukaszreszke93/lukasz-coding/2020-06-12-improve-ef-core-performance-with-openjson.md

 _Note that OpenJson function is only available for databases that have compatibility level 130 or higher._

-# Why open json will help with parameters problem?

-Local variables?

 ### Example of a query used to filter collection using openjson

 ```SQL